DoDAO-io/dodao-defi-course/generated/questions/decentralized_exchanges.md

 ---

-##### What is a Decentralized Exchange?
+##### Which of the following points describe a Decentralized Exchange?

-- [ ]  A peer-exchange-peer marketplace for crypto traders without any third-party intervention
+- [ ]  A marketplace where one company oversees all the transactions and sets the exchange's rules and fees.
-- [x]  A peer-to-peer marketplace for crypto traders without any third-party intervention
+- [x]  A peer-to-peer marketplace for crypto traders without any third-party intervention.
-- [ ]  A peer-exchange-peer marketplace for crypto traders with third-party interventions
+- [ ]  A marketplace where transactions are done using traditional “Order Book” models.
-- [ ]  A peer-to-peer marketplace for crypto traders with some third-party intervention
+- [ ]  A peer-to-peer marketplace for crypto traders with some third-party interventions.

 Hint: Buyer-Seller